-Our long-term debt obligations at June 30, 2008 include our \$300 million of 5.375% Senior Notes due in November 2015, \$200 million of 5.625% Senior Notes due in 2011, \$300 million outstanding under a credit facility expiring in 2010 and \$390 million in convertible debentures due in 2063, including related interest, as discussed in "Note 2.
+Our long-term debt obligations at September 30, 2008 include our \$300 million of 5.375% Senior Notes due in November 2015, \$200 million of 5.625% Senior Notes due in September 2011, \$200 million outstanding under a credit facility expiring in March 2010 and \$390 million in convertible debentures due in 2063, including related interest, as discussed in "Note 2.
 Short- and long-term debt" and "Note 3.
 Convertible debentures and related derivative" to our consolidated financial statements and under "Liquidity and Capital Resources" above.
-For discussions related to our debt covenants see "-Liquidity and Capital Resources" and our Risk Factor titled "Our shareholders' equity could fall below the minimum required under our bank debt."
+For discussions related to our debt covenants see "-Liquidity and Capital Resources" and our Risk Factor titled "The amounts that we owe under our revolving credit facility and Senior Notes could be accelerated."
 Our operating lease obligations include operating leases on certain office space, data processing equipment and autos, as discussed in Note 12 to our consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2007.
 See Note 9 to our consolidated financial statement in our Annual Report on Form 10-K for the year ended December 31, 2007 for discussion of expected benefit payments under our benefit plans.

 Our other long-term liabilities represent the loss reserves established to recognize the liability for losses and loss adjustment expenses related to defaults on insured mortgage loans.
 The establishment of loss reserves is subject to inherent uncertainty and requires significant judgment by management.
 The future loss payment periods are estimated based on historical experience, and could emerge significantly different than this estimate.
 See "Note 6.
 Loss reserves" to our consolidated financial statements and "-Critical Accounting Policies", both in our Annual Report on Form 10-K for the year ended December 31, 2007.
+In accordance with GAAP for the mortgage insurance industry, we establish loss reserves only for loans in default.
+Because our reserving method does not take account of the impact of future losses that could occur from loans that are not delinquent, our obligation for ultimate losses that we expect to occur under our policies in force at any period end is not reflected in our financial statements or in the table above.

 The table above does not reflect the liability for unrecognized tax benefits due to uncertainties in the timing of the effective settlement of tax positions.
-We can not make a reasonably reliable estimate of the timing of payment for the liability for unrecognized tax benefits, net of payments on account, of \$18.9 million.
+We can not make a reasonably reliable estimate of the timing of payment for the liability for unrecognized tax benefits, net of payments on account, of \$19.3 million.
 See Note 10 to our consolidated financial statement in our Annual Report on Form 10-K for the year ended December 31, 2007 for additional discussion on unrecognized tax benefits.